 Much like a stand-by ticket for a flight, Google allows non-profits to use the “Dead real-estate” instead of it going to waste.

 So, if someone is paying for the privilege to place an ad on a specific search result page, our ad will not appear (or any other Google Grant For Non-profits ad for that matter).

 The objective is to get in front of people who are looking for what you offer.
 Many have tried but the only true way to do this is by getting in front of people actively searching for it on Google.

-We need to consider Google’s guidelines and restrictions as to how we are allowed to use the grant.
+We need to consider Google’s guidelines and restrictions as to how we should use the grant.

 Among a few other points, this means that generic keywords like “Alleviate Poverty” or “Donate to charity” are always going to be too expensive to be able to maintain Google’s $2 per click limit, if a business has paid for the spot, we will be pushed out AND if our ad is not generating a minimal 5% Click through rate (for every 100 searches we need to get at least 5 clicks), it will not appear.